Feature Descriptions

 Memories

 Some radios call memory locations channels, which doesn't make any sense to me.
 This is the number of user accessible memory locations for storing frequency setups in the radio.
+This number excludes the following supplemental memory capabilities which some radios have:

 Memory details

-Shows any additional details about the memories on the radio
+Shows any additional details about the memories on the radio.

 Memory groups